Crazy Little Thing Called Love

 After playing it for his bandmates in the studio, they reported recorded it in less than half an hour WK after just a few run-throughs.
 Mercury wrote this as a rockabilly tribute to Elvis Presley.
 WK It sounded enough like his work, that some people assumed it was a cover.
 AMG

 Mercury played rhythm guitar on the track, marking the first time he played guitar on a Queen album.
-BR Guitarist Brian May still played lead on the track, though.
+FB Guitarist Brian May still played lead on the track, though.
 Producer Reinhold Mack pushed him to use a Fender Telecaster instead of his usual Red Special.
 May reluctantly agreed, saying “It basically doesn’t suit my style.
 But ‘Crazy Little Thing Called Love’ was such a period piece.
 It seemed to need that period sound.”
 UCR

 The song was released first in Britain, where it reached #2.
 Elektra, Queen’s U.S. label, didn’t see its potential, but released it after American radio stations started playing the imported single.
-BR According to Roger Taylor and Brian May, this song inspired John Lennon to go back into the studio.
+FB According to Roger Taylor and Brian May, this song inspired John Lennon to go back into the studio.
 SF

 First posted 8/5/2021; last updated 10/10/2022.